blog-kuatroestrellas/blog-kuatroestrellas.github.io/_posts/2019-01-28-instalar-wordpress-en-google-cloud.md

 Perhaps the best part of Markdown is that you're never limited to just Markdown.
 You can write HTML directly in the Markdown editor and it will just work as HTML usually does.
 No limits!
 Here's a standard YouTube embed code as an example:

 <p><iframe style="width:100%;" height="315" src="https://www.youtube.com/embed/Cniqsc9QfDo?rel=0&amp;showinfo=0" frameborder="0" allowfullscreen></iframe></p>

+> We are prone to let our mental life become invaded by legions of half truths, prejudices, and propaganda.
+At this point, I often wonder whether or not education is fulfilling its purpose.
+A great majority of the so-called educated people do not think logically and scientifically.